matthewwangg/note-db/README.md

 # note-db

-A C++ high-performance local knowledge base for managing Markdown notes with full-text search, tagging, snapshots, and more — all from your terminal.
+A C++ high-performance local knowledge base for managing Markdown notes with full-text search, tagging, snapshots, backups, and more — all from your terminal.

 ---